Sternoclavicular (SC) Joint Injury Specialist

 Located between the clavicle (collarbone) and the sternum (breastbone), the sternoclavicular (SC) joint is a small joint in the upper body.
 The SC joint is quite strong and stable because of the surrounding ligaments and joint capsule.
 Even though the joint is strong, an SC joint injury can occur from blunt trauma or impact loading of the collarbone during a fall or automobile accident.
 An injury to the SC joint can range from a mild sprain to SC joint dislocation.
 Dr. Jervis Yau, orthopedic shoulder specialist serving the Santa Barbara, Goleta, Santa Maria and Ventura, California communities, specializes in treating symptoms associated with acute or chronic SC joint injuries.

-SC Joint Injury Symptoms
+What are Common SC Joint Injury Symptoms?

 SC joint injuries are characterized by severe sternoclavicular joint pain.
 Depending on injury severity, patients may also experience bruising, swelling, crepitus and visible deformity.
 In more severe cases, patients may report difficulty swallowing and breathing, as well as a sense of choking due to posterior displacement of the medial clavicle.

-SC Joint Injury Diagnosis
+How is an SC Joint Injury Diagnosed?

 A thorough history and physical examination will be performed by Dr. Yau to diagnose the injury.
 During the physical examination, he will test the injured arm’s overall range of motion, as well as the joint’s tenderness, stability and pain.
 X-rays are obtained and are typically normal.
 A CT or MRI scan is often performed to view the bony and soft tissue structures in greater detail to confirm SC joint injury.

 What is the Treatment for an SC Joint Injury?